David Moxon: Bishop

 Moxon completed his term of service in Rome by a private audience with Pope Francis on 16 June 2017, and returned to New Zealand to retire.
 Moxon was succeeded by the former Anglican Primate Archbishop of Burundi, the Most Reverend Bernard Ntahoturi, who took up his position in Rome in October 2017.

 In retirement Moxon has been made patron of the Faith Community Nurses Association; He Pīhopa Āwhina (an honorary assistant bishop) in Te Manawa o Te Wheke since 2017; a member of the Proprietor's board of Taranaki Diocesan School for Girls Stratford, a member of the board of trustees and a Fellow of St Paul's Collegiate School Hamilton, a Board of Governor's Fellow of College House Christchurch and Priory Dean for Aotearoa New Zealand, of the Most Venerable Order of the Hospital of Saint John of Jerusalem (Order of St John).
 He rejoined the Ngati Haua Mahi Trust in November 2018.
 Moxon is co-chair with Cardinal Tobin of New Jersey, of the Walking Together Foundation advisory committee, which seeks to fund Catholic and Anglican Bishop partnerships for aid, development, justice and peace globally.
 Moxon is also a founding trustee of the new Solomon Islands Medical Mission Trust.

 Personal life

 Moxon is married to Māori health leader Tureiti Moxon, who has Ngāti Kahungunu and Ngāi Tahu Māori links.
 She was trained in early childhood education and then in law and is currently the managing director of Hamilton primary health provider Te Kohao Health and chair of the National Urban Māori Authority.
 They have four adult children.

+Honours

+In the 2014 New Year Honours, he was appointed a Knight Companion of the New Zealand Order of Merit for services to the Anglican Church and was made Knight of the Order of St John in the 2024 Special Honours.